NethServer/docs/administrator-manual/en/upgrade.rst

 Mailboxes associated to groups with :guilabel:`Deliver the message into a shared folder` option enabled, will be converted to public shared mailboxes.
-The public shared folder will be automatically subscribed by all group members, but all messages will be markes as unread.
+The public shared folder will be automatically subscribed by all group members, but all messages will be marked as unread.

 Let's Encrypt
 =============